1976 United States presidential election: Records

 This election was the last time that a Democrat won the presidency without winning a number of modern blue states and swing states, specifically California, Connecticut, Illinois, Maine, Michigan, Nevada, New Hampshire, New Jersey, New Mexico, Oregon, Vermont, and Washington.
+In the case of all of these states plus Iowa, this is the most recent election where all of these states were won by the Republican candidate the same time the Democratic candidate won the modern swing state of North Carolina and modern red states of Alabama, Arkansas, Florida, Kentucky, Louisiana, Mississippi, Missouri, Ohio, South Carolina, Tennessee and Texas, and in the case of Oregon and Washington, the last time the Republican candidate carried these states while losing Massachusetts, New York and Wisconsin; all 5 of these states except Wisconsin in 2016 and 2024 have stayed in the Democratic column from 1988 onward.

 This is the only time a Democrat has won without New Mexico, as well as one of only two times it voted for a candidate who lost the popular vote, in addition to 2024.
 Similarly, it is one of only three instances in which a Democrat won without Nevada (the others being the two elections of Grover Cleveland in 1884 and 1892).
 The Democrats did not win without Iowa again until 2020.
+This was the last time a winning Democrat won both Georgia and Florida.
+All future Democratic presidents won one of the two, but not both simultaneously.

 It was the first time in exactly 100 years when Florida and Virginia supported different candidates, and the first time since Oklahoma statehood in 1907 when Oklahoma and Tennessee did so.
 It was also the most recent election in which a losing Republican candidate carried any states in the Northeast.
 As Carter won 319 more counties than Ford, this election would mark the last time a Democrat won a majority of counties.
 This was the first election since 1916 in which the winning candidate won fewer than 300 electoral votes; this would not happen again until 2000.
 Carter also remains the last Democrat to win a presidential election while winning fewer than 300 electoral votes.

 This election was the last time until 2024 in which the popular vote margin in all 50 states and the District of Columbia swung in the same direction from the previous election, and the most recent in which they all swung Democratic.